-2019 QZ3 orbits the sun every 482 days (1.32 years), coming as close as 0.97 AU and reaching as far as 1.43 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 QZ3 is probably between 0.200 to 0.880 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the Golden Gate Bridge.
+2019 QZ3 orbits the sun every 480 days (1.31 years), coming as close as 0.97 AU and reaching as far as 1.43 AU from the sun.
+Based on its brightness and the way it reflects light, 2019 QZ3 is probably between 0.190 to 0.850 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2019 QZ3's orbit is 0.02 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.